osisoft/AVEVA-Adapter-MQTT-Docs/V1/Configuration/pi-adapter-for-mqtt-data-source-configuration.md

     **Note:** Run this command from the same directory where the file is located.

 4. Configure data selection.
-For more information, see [PI Adapter for MQTT data selection configuration](xref:PIAdapterForMqttDataSelectionConfiguration1-2).
+For more information, see [PI Adapter for MQTT data selection configuration](xref:PIAdapterForMqttDataSelectionConfiguration1-2). <!-- This link is not resolving >

 ## MQTT data source schema